-CalWORKs' re-designed Mental Health Treatment services at The Help Group Child and Family Center are provided to recipients of Temporary Assistance for Needy Families (TANF) with a focus on assisting clients to overcome obstacles to securing and retaining employment.
-Mental health services include individual and group therapy, psychiatric assessment and medication support, as well as case management services.
+CalWORKs’ re-designed Mental Health Treatment services at The Help Group Child and Family Center are provided to recipients of Temporary Assistance for Needy Families (TANF) with a focus on assisting clients to overcome obstacles to securing and retaining employment.
+Mental health services include individual and group therapy, psychiatric assessment and medication support, and supported employment services, as well as case management services.

 The lead agency for administration of Los Angeles County’s CalWORKs Welfare-to-Work program is the Department of Social Services (DPSS).
 The Help Group’s CalWORKs program adheres to and is in compliance with DMH and DPSS policies and up-to-date changes.
 The overall goal of the Los Angeles County CalWORKs program is to improve the lives of children and families by assisting adults and caretakers to become economically self-sufficient.

 The CalWORKs clinical team at The Help Group is comprised of experienced social workers, clinicians, supervisors, psychiatrists, case managers and employment specialists, trained in various Evidenced-Based Practices, including Seeking Safety, Positive Parenting (Triple P), Trauma Focused CBT and Supported Employment EBP.
 The Help Group’s CalWORKs program provides a broad array of mental health services to adult CalWORKs/GAIN participants whose clinical assessments have determined that they have a mental health related barrier to employment.
 Most recent studies indicate a higher prevalence of mental health disorders among welfare recipients than the general population.